Jengamon/Disandria/README.md

 ### Map-related

 * You can only use Tiled TMX maps in their *XML* format.
-* The engine does *not* support TMX terrains.
+* The engine currently does *not* support TMX terrains.
-* The engine can *only* use 32 x 32 tiles.
-No more, no less.
+* The engine can *only* use tilesets with the same tile width and tile height as the map they are used on.
   This is due to the algorithim it uses to calculate where to render the tiles.
 * Maps *must* be orthagonal.
 * Maps *must* be in a folder with the *exact* filename of the map.
+* The engine does *not* support image layers.

+### Sound-related

+* The audio formats the engine supports are:

+		- ogg
+		- wav
+		- flac
+		- aiff
+		- au
+		- raw
+		- paf
+		- svx
+		- nist
+		- voc
+		- ircam
+		- w64
+		- mat4
+		- mat5 pvf
+		- htk
+		- sds
+		- avr
+		- sd2
+		- caf
+		- wve
+		- mpc2k
+		- rf64

 Thank you for your interest in Disandria!